 - Make sure to communicate with college coaches about your schedule but know that Division I college coaches can begin communicating with you after September 1st.

 - Make an effort to get on campus at the schools you are interested in and communicating.
+This can be by attending college prospect days or team camps.

 - Realize that the vast majority of lacrosse players won’t commit during this time frame and don’t shut down if this is the case for you.